Teaching banner

 Deriving Expectation-Maximization for Gaussian mixture models

-We derive the Expectation-Maximization (EM) algorithm for Gaussian Mixture modeling (GMM).
-In general, any random space can be modeled by a mixture (weighed linear combination) of normal densities.
-Then, such an arbitrary density can be represented as:
+This note derives the Expectation-Maximization (EM) algorithm for Gaussian mixture models (GMMs).
+A broad class of random spaces can be approximated by a weighted linear combination of normal densities.
+Such a density can be written as:

 \[ f(\phi; y) = \sum_{k=1}^{K} \lambda_k f_k(\theta_k; y) \tag{1} \]